Tips for Healthy Heart

 Do not smoke or get help if you cannot quit on your own.
 Nicotine and other substance in tobacco constrict blood vessels and cause damage to their inner lining.
 People who smoke are twice more likely to have a heart attack than non-smokers.
 You are therefore highly recommended not to start smoking and ask your doctor for advice if you smoke and cannot give up this unhealthy habit on your own.

 Be adequately physically active.
 Regular exercise helps maintain a healthy body weight and lowers the risk of high blood pressure, high cholesterol and diabetes as well as reduces the harmful effects of stress.
 Ideally, you should be physically active at least 30 minutes most days of the week with activities such as walking but, start slowly and increase intensity and duration of exercise gradually if you have not been physically active for a longer period of time.
-To challenge yourself perhaps take lessons or professional strength and conditioning courses for improving your fitness level and gaining a qualification.
+To challenge yourself perhaps take lessons or courses for improving your fitness level and gaining a qualification.

 Lose excess pounds/maintain a healthy body weight.
 Overweight is not merely a cosmetic issue but it has also been shown to increase the risk of a number of health problems including heart disease and even some types of cancer.